Zilliqa/dev-portal-old/docs/basics-intro-consensus.md

 fastest to find a solution decides the next state of the system.
 In the longest-chain-win rule, the node will adopt the longest chain and extend it with new valid block.
-A block in the blockchain is deemed to be committed once there is sufficiently number of block mined after the block.
+A block in the blockchain is deemed to be committed once there is a sufficient number of block mined after the block.

 ### PoS: Proof of Stake